How Many Miles Is 15km

 Beyond 15km: Mastering Metric-Imperial Conversions

 While this article focuses on converting 15km to miles, the principles apply to any kilometer-to-mile conversion.
-You can use the same conversion factor (0.621371) to convert any distance expressed in kilometers to miles.
-Conversely, to convert miles to kilometers, use the reciprocal: 1 mile ≈ 1.60934 kilometers.
+This leads to you can use the same conversion factor (0.
+621371) to convert any distance expressed in kilometers to miles.
+That said, conversely, to convert miles to kilometers, use the reciprocal: 1 mile ≈ 1.
+60934 kilometers.

 Here are some examples: